Facet manager

 Manually pinned facets

-Manual pinning of facets allows merchandisers to control the order of facets in the storefront, ensuring they remain fixed in that position.
-Use this feature to lock specific filters at the top of the list so they’re always visible to visitors.
+Manual pinning allows merchandisers to control the order of facets in the storefront, ensuring they remain fixed in that position.
+Use this feature to lock specific facets at the top of the list so they’re always visible to visitors.
 For example, a clothing store may want to pin the Brand and Price facets at the top of the list to ensure visitors can always filter by these attributes.

 Tip

-Consider pinning that are used in most of your products (for example, Category, Brand, or Price).
+Consider pinning facets that are used in most of your products (for example, Category, Brand, or Price).
 These attributes are less likely to be selected by relevance alone, so pinning them ensures they remain visible.

 Facets selected by relevance

 Facets selected by relevance let Coveo dynamically choose which facets to display based on the visitor’s query or the listing page they’re browsing.
-This feature leverages both the Facet Generator and the Dynamic Navigation Experience (DNE) model to optimize which facets appear, and in what order.

 When a visitor performs a query or lands on a listing page, the Coveo Platform retrieves the most relevant products.
 At the same time, it determines which facets make the most sense to show for that context.